aug 23 - 26 2019

 apr 23 sat

-This is the last few bars of me singing Nothing Compares To You, made famous by Sinead O'Connor, but originally written by Prince, as a tribute to him after his passing at the We Are One party celebration.
+This is the last few bars of me singing Nothing Compares To You, made famous by Sinead O'Connor, but originally written by Prince as a tribute after his passing.
+We Are One party celebration.

 mar 27 sun

 I had an in-store performance at Empire Records in St Albans where I performed songs from my new album, 'How Shall We Say Goodbye?'
 Digital download of album available here.

 sell out green note show

 I am delighted to have played a sell out show last night at award winning music venue, Green Note.
 Pictured above is guest horn player Thom Allard who stepped in to play on my final song, the closing track on my album which he and classical pianist Hara Kostogianni recorded live with me at Big Jelly Studios.
 This gig also saw the launch of the fully mastered version of my debut album, 'How Shall We Say Goodbye?'
 I am thrilled to have been a foundational artist performing at the inaugural gig to launch the Square Roots project.
 For event details click here.
 For more on the Square Roots Charity click, here.